Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

 > ### If you are experiencing performance issues, try the following steps

+- Install **Rubic0n - OpenMW Lua Go Vroom**, installation is simple just copy over the files located in "sandboxed\extract into your OpenMW install" to inside your OpenMW install folder and choose to overwrite.

 - **Reduce view distance** in the OpenMW launcher settings.

 - **Disable AA shaders** — press `F2` in-game to open the post-processing menu and disable both EdgeAA and SMAA.